What is counselling?

 If it becomes apparent during your first appointment or subesequently, that you need more a specialised service or longer term therapy than we offer, your counsellor will help you to access this support outside of our service.

 Due to the very high demand for counselling, any missed appointments will be counted as one of your agreed number of sessions.
 If you cancel with at least 24 hours notice, that session will not be counted.

 Counselling is usually offered as a one-to-one therapy in a confidential setting and it is therefore not appropriate for others to attend.
 You are welcome to bring someone and they can wait in the waiting room.
 If there is a particular reason why you would want someone to attend one of your sessions, please discuss this with your counsellor.

 Anything discussed with a counsellor and even the fact that you have attended an appointment is confidential to the service.
-Information about your attendance will only be shared with others in very specific circumstances and usually with your explicit consent.
+Information about your attendance will only be shared with others in very specific circumstances and, except under very exceptional circumstances, with your explicit consent.

 For our detailed policy on Confidentiality and Data Protection see Policies and Procedures.